 As of December 31, 2017, the book value of our broadcast licenses was \$1.5 billion and the book value of our goodwill was \$611.1 million, in comparison to total assets of \$3.3 billion.
 Not less than annually, and more frequently if necessary, we are required to evaluate our goodwill and broadcast licenses to determine if the estimated fair value of these intangible assets is less than book value.
-If the estimated fair value of these intangible assets is less than book value.
-If the estimated fair value of the book value of the intangible assets is less than book value, we will be required to record a non-cash expense to write down the book value of the intangible asset to the estimated fair value.
+If the estimated fair value of these intangible assets is less than book value, we will be required to record a non-cash expense to write down the book value of the intangible asset to the estimated fair value.
 We cannot make any assurances that any required impairment charges will not have a material adverse effect on our total assets.